 Bee-Like Tachinid Fly (Hystricia abrupta)

-Detailing the identifying qualities of the Bee-Like Tachinid Fly, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Bee-Like Tachinid Fly.

 Updated: 2/5/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org